Artem-Viveritsa/FusionJewelryToolkit/README.md

 # Fusion 360 Jewelry Toolkit

 A small collection of utilities that speed up jewelry modeling in Fusion 360.
-The add-in installs five commands in the Solid → Create menu.
+The add-in installs six commands in the Solid → Create menu.

 Note: This add-in uses the Custom Feature Fusion API, which is currently in preview.
 Future Fusion 360 updates may require changes to the add-in.